 3. White Rabbit

 If you’re Asian, then this candy is a staple for you.
-They look like tootsie rolls, but they are made of milk rather than chocolate.
-A not so secret tip from the Asians is that you don’t try to get or remove the thin translucent layer of rice paper covering the candy itself as it is edible.
+They look like tootsie rolls but are made of milk rather than chocolate.
+A not-so-secret tip from the Asians is that you don’t try to get or remove the thin translucent layer of rice paper covering the candy itself as it is edible.